Last updated on December 10th, 2013 at 05:41 am

 But looks do matter.

-When I dressed in cheap suits, pantyhose, a conservative short bob, and simple jewelry, I was completely at odds with my style as a folksy storyteller with a southern accent.
+When I dressed in cheap suits, pantyhose, a conservative short bob, and simple jewelry, I was completely at odds with my style as a folksy storyteller with a Southern accent.
 It just didn’t make sense.
 It didn’t fit me, the things I did on stage, or my true self.
 And it made me look like every third speaker out there, which is the kiss of death in the business of motivational speaking.
-So I set out to reinvent myself, yet stay true to myself.
+So, I set out to reinvent myself yet stay true to myself.

 I didn’t want to wear sensible shoes, I wanted animal print cowboy boots.
 I didn’t want nice expensive jewelry, I wanted the cheap gaudy stuff.
 I had found my look.
 And stepping into that look freed me.

-Once I found my “look” I had to sell my “look.”
+Once I found my “look,” I had to sell my “look.”

-So don’t stress because you’re carrying around some extra pounds, or because your beard has gray in it (unless you’re a woman, then you might want to rethink some things.)
+So don’t stress because you’re carrying some extra pounds or because your beard has gray in it (unless you’re a woman, you might want to rethink some things.)
 Don’t stress because you don’t have fancy clothes or straight teeth.
 And most of all, don’t hate those pretty women out there and think they made it just because they’re prettier.
 That’s a lie.
 Sure, being pretty opens some doors.
 Being good at what you do opens more.

 Remember this parting thought as you venture out to find your own look: